 The two countries foster close diplomatic relations.
 The focus is on cooperation in connection with Switzerland's contribution to EU enlargement-related projects in Hungary.

 Hungary is Switzerland's third most important trading partner in Central Europe.
-Swiss direct investment has risen by around one billion euros to a total of EUR 2.94 billion, which corresponds to around 4% of all foreign direct investment in Hungary.
-This places Switzerland sixth among foreign direct investors in the country.
+In 2013, Swiss direct investment amounted to EUR 2.1 billion, which corresponds to 2.7% of all foreign direct investment in Hungary.
+This places Switzerland seventh among foreign direct investors in the country.

-In the scientific sector, Switzerland has funded from its enlargement contribution a partnership programme between the German-speaking Adrassy University and the University of St Gallen, as well as a scholarship programme for Hungarian scientists at Swiss universities.
+From its enlargement contribution Switzerland has funded a scientific partnership programme between the German-speaking Andrássy University and the University of St Gallen, as well as a scholarship programme to allow Hungarian scientists to work at Swiss universities.

-Scholars and artists from Hungary can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
-Swiss Government Excellence
+Scholars and artists from Hungary can apply to the State Secretariat for Education, Research and Innovation SERI for Swiss Government Excellence Scholarships.

 Hungary is one of the countries to benefit from Switzerland's contribution to EU enlargement, receiving around CHF 131 million in support for the five-year period from June 2007 to June 2012.
 Project grant payments will continue until 2017.